openlattice/openlattice-help-site-old/_info/hipaa.md

 ### Access Control and Emergency Access Procedure

 Users can control access to Entity Sets they own by assigning and revoking user permissions or by defining a user role.
-Loom supports de-identification by stripping PII fields from the Entity Set before sharing the data with outside stakeholders.
+Loom also allows the owner of the dataset to create a de-identified copy by stripping PII fields from the Entity Set before sharing the data with outside stakeholders.

 * [Tutorial: Permissions](/guides/permissions/)